agenjs/agen-utils/README.md

 * `filter` - removes some values from the parent iterator
 * `flatten` - transforms embedded iterable to a flat sequence of elements (expands arrays and other generators)
+* `iterator` - creates a new async iterator by pushing values using methods `next`, `error` and `complete` (similar with Observers).
+  This method manages backpressure and allows to wait objects delivery to stream consumers.
 * `map` - transforms items from the parent async generator to new values
 * `range` - select the specified range of element from the stream
 * `series` - splits sequence of items to multiple async iterators